 There is not much research to support the use of products that claim to clean the lungs.
 It is best to avoid lung damage by avoiding smoking, pollution, and other lung irritants.

-Some lung cleaners may make certain lung conditions worse, so be sure to speak with your doctor before attempting a specific lung cleanse.
+Some lung cleaners may worsen certain lung conditions, so be sure to speak with your doctor before attempting a specific lung cleanse.

-For better lung health, you’ll want to start with prevention and make healthy choices.
+You’ll want to start with prevention and make healthy choices for better lung health.
 For example, quitting smoking, exercising regularly that is appropriate for your activity level, and eating a nutritious diet will help your lungs.